 * Some features are subject to the licence purchased.
 See the pricing page for details.

 See also the What is new in version 4 page for more detail on some of these items.

 Because the heart of data envelopment analysis is a “linear program”, the actual maximum data size is not easily determined.
 Our top capability licence has no restrictions on the number of units, but no one can actually guarantee that a certain data set will analyse when it gets too big.
 A lot depends on the numbers and the variable arrangement.
 What we can say though is that we have two large data sets we use for testing.
 One is 50,000 units by 27 variables, and it works fine.
 The other is 100,000 units by 3 variables, and it too works okay.
 If you have a large data set that won’t solve, please let us know and we can see what we can do.

 - Frontier Analyst® software for Windows™.
-(Web download with install code details, CD available as optional purchase)
+(Web download with install code details)

 - Web download contains electronic manual, workbook, and white papers.

 Frontier Analyst runs under Microsoft Windows XP (SP3), Vista, Windows 7 and Windows 8 pro.
 It requires 15Mb of hard disk space (plus additional space for your data files).
 It is advisable to use 1024×768 screen or better.
 Software sold under licence (available for inspection prior to purchase).

 Information Displays Available

 - Efficiency scores table – Quick summary of relative efficiency.
 Easy access to further data.